EU's Juncker: Let UK staff become Belgians

 "The government is examining the judicial possibilities on this question, which affects a number of people who have been living in our country for a long time," he said.

 European Commission spokesman Margaritis Schinas said later that Mr Juncker's remarks were meant as a reminder for the Belgian leader.
 "We live up to the promise that our colleagues of British nationality should be given maximum guarantees to stay, not only with their employment but also if they want to stay as Belgian citizens.
-But this is in entirely in the hands of the Belgian government, not ours," he said.
+But this is entirely in the hands of the Belgian government, not ours," he said.

 Read more on this topic: